mikolatero/docker-idrac5/README.md

 ## Issues & limitations

-* Libraries are not loaded correctly
-  * Causes error message on start
-  * "Pass all keystrokes to server", "Single Cursor" and "Virtual Media" is not available until fixed
 * User preferences can't be saved
 * VNC starts with default 1024x768 resolution instead of fullscreen
   * Use "View" -> "Full Screen" to work around this issue